 HOW TO MAKE THIS EASY FIG CHUTNEY RECIPE

-In a medium-size non-reflective saucepan place figs and the rest of the ingredients; water, sugar, balsamic vinegar, lemon juice, and cinnamon in the pan.
-Heat over medium heat until the sugar dissolves and small bubble form before a boil.
+- In a non-reactive saucepan add the figs, water, sugar, balsamic vinegar, lemon juice, and cinnamon to the pan.
+Heat until the sugar dissolves and small bubbles appear.

 WHAT TO SERVE WITH FIG CHUTNEY